Trust Houses Ltd: After WWI

 By the end of World War I, the company was operating some 100 hotels around England and Wales, well known for their cleanliness, service, and good food.
 A new unified branding, Trust Houses Ltd, was adopted in December 1918.
 Expansion northward continued, and in July 1919 Trust Houses Ltd acquired the eight hotels of the East of Scotland Trust Ltd. In 1920 they secured the catering rights at the newly formed Croydon Aerodrome.
 Although established in Scotland and northern England, in the interwar period Trust Houses Ltd properties were mostly found in the southern half of England.
 A 1927 guide to some of their more picturesque and historic properties listed nothing further north than Nottingham.
 They reached a peak of 222 hotels just before World War II.

 WWII and after

 During World War II nearly all Trust Houses' holdings were requisitioned for military use, and a certain number of these were never returned.
 After the war, the company expanded into other forms of hospitality, absorbing the Little Chef chain of roadside restaurants.
+In October 1964, Trust Houses purchased John Gardiner, a large catering firm that owned Kenco.
+Trust Houses sold Kenco to Cadbury Schweppes in 1969.

 At the time of the merger with Forte Holdings Ltd in 1970, the company owned and operated almost 200 hotels throughout the United Kingdom and overseas including the Grosvenor House, Hyde Park, Brown's, and Cavendish hotels.
 It provided other catering services, including industrial catering and 44 Little Chef restaurants.